libretro/docs/docs/guides/arcade-getting-started.md

 * **Dump**: A dump is the digital representation of 1 chip present on a game board/cartridge.
 * **Rom**: A rom refers to 1 file containing 1 single dump or several dumps concatenated together.
 * **Romset**: Literally "rom set", meaning a set of roms.
 A romset is an archive containing one or several individual rom(s), **arcade emulators expect this game format**.
 * **Romset version**: It's not unusual for a specific romset to exist in different versions.
 The reason for this is that sometimes the attempts at digitalizing chips failed, and instead of having a game totally unavailable due to a romset being only 90% complete, it was decided to implement workarounds in the emulator's code to make the game somehow playable.
-Every time one of those chips finally gets a proper dump, which can happen decades later, ongoing arcade emulators will update their code by removing the workarounds and loading the correct dump, hence why multiple versions can exist.
+Every time one of those chips finally gets a proper dump, which can happen decades later, ongoing arcade emulators will update their code by removing the workarounds and loading the correct dump, hence why multiple romset versions can exist.
 * **Samples**: Sometimes, instead of emulating the sound coming from the actual board of a game, an emulator will use recorded sounds.
 There can be several reasons for this : the chips weren't dumped, the emulator doesn't emulate that sound board (yet), or the emulator allows as an alternative to replace that emulation by high quality sound coming from another source (OST, ...).
 * **CHD**: Some arcade games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
 CHD files should be copied to subfolders (going by the name of the romset) within the folder where the arcade romset has been installed.

 Additionally, there exist different kind of romsets :

 * **Bios romset**: A romset containing bioses required to run an arcade system.
 For example, the `neogeo` romset contains the bioses required to run SNK's NeoGeo cartridge system.
-* **Parent romset**: There can be multiple revisions of an arcade cabinet, the romset dumped from the one believed to be the most recent is the parent romset.
+* **Parent romset**: There can be multiple revisions of an arcade cabinet, the parent romset is usually the one dumped from the arcade cabinet which is believed to be the most recent revision, which is often a world or europe version.
 Parent romsets might require a bios romset to work.
 * **Clone romset**: Either dumped from arcade cabinet revisions believed to be older, or unofficial revisions of that arcade cabinet (bootlegs, hacks).
 Clone romsets might require a parent to work.
 * **Full non-merged romset**: The romset can be used standalone because the archive contains all the files required to run that romset, including any roms from its parent and bios romsets.
 * **Non-merged romset**: The romset can be used standalone because the archive contains all the files required to run that game, including any roms from its parent romset.
 With this format, a separate bios romset might be needed to run the romset.